Sapientai/MGKDB/README.md

 The directory will be created if it does not exist.

 #### Upload to database :
-For uploads, users need to execute the script `mgk_upload.py`.
+For uploads, users need to execute the script `mgk_uploader.py`.

 Run the uploader by `python3 mgk-dev/mgk_uploader.py -T /global/homes/d/dykuang/mgk-dev/data_linear_multi`.
 Option -T is for specifying your target folder.
-Use option --help for display other options information.
+Use option --help to display other options.

 ### Directly using the terminal
 Another method to interact with the database is directly from the terminal